Please help the Lake Stewards of Maine (LSM) track ice-in and ice-out dates for your lake!

 Please send your ice-in and ice-out dates to email@example.com.

 LSM Lake Monitors and collaborators submit Ice-Out dates for their lakes every spring.
 The map below shows all lakes that have reported ice out.
 Click on a star to see information about the lake.
-Send ice out data for your lake to email@example.com or call 207-783-7733.
+Visit our submission form to send ice data for your lake, or send an email to firstname.lastname@example.org or call 207-783-7733.
 Include your name, the lake name, town and date of ice out.

 How to use this Map: The map above shows all Maine lakes for which we have ice out data for the current year.
 To find out more about a specific lake, click on the star to view the information.
 Lake data can also be found by clicking the list icon in the upper left-hand corner of the map and choosing a lake name from the list.

 From the Winter 2007 edition of the The Water Column

 When I was young it was often possible, and reasonably safe, to skate on small ponds in southwestern Maine by Thanksgiving, or shortly thereafter.
 It is now mid-January, and very few (if any) of Maine’s lakes would be considered safe for recreation.
 In fact, many of our large lakes remain free of ice altogether, following several weeks of unusually warm weather.
 The Maine Departments of Inland Fisheries and Wildlife and Public Safety have recently issued several warnings to stay off lakes and ponds that are frozen, due to dangerously thin ice.

 During my regular commute to the LSMs Brackett Center I drive past the northerly shoreline of beautiful Lake Auburn.
 For the past month, while gazing out at the sparkling waves and deep blue water, I have been struck by the feeling that something is seriously out of kilter.
 Let’s face it, seeing whitecaps on a Maine lake in January is, in the words of several others who have recently commented on this unseasonable phenomenon, kind of weird.